 - Ensure there is enough time to receive and consider comments from the community and make any subsequent changes to the plan

 Once the final notification plan is ready, public authorities must

 - announce where the plan will operate and where it can be viewed in the NSW Government Gazette

-- make this announcement in the same newspaper used to publish the notice for the draft notification plan
+- publish this announcement prominently on the organisation’s website or in the same type of newspaper used to publish the notice for the draft notification plan

 - write to the EPA confirming that the plan has been reviewed in accordance with the Pesticides Regulation

 The plan must be made available to the public for inspection free of charge at the public authority's main office and be placed on their website.

 Most public authorities, including local councils and State government agencies, provide a schedule of pesticide application on their website and will also contact owners of affected properties by phone or mail to notify them of an upcoming pesticide application.

 Sensitive site owners generally receive earlier notification so they have time to arrange to avoid exposure to pesticides, especially if there are children or sensitive people on the site.

 To find out which pesticides are used on public land, check the relevant public authority’s website and read the pesticide use notification plan.
 The plan provides details of a contact person for further information.